Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 36. The Güell Colony

-This workers’ colony was the brainchild of Count Eusebi de Güell.
+This workers’ colony we encounter with the audioguide was the brainchild of Count Eusebi de Güell.
 The project included a hospital, a boarding house, a school, shops, a theatre, a cooperative farm and a chapel, as well as the factories and workers’ houses.
 It covered a total area of 395 acres.
 Gaudí took all the measurements for the project.

 Unfortunately they only built the crypt because Count Güell’s children abandoned the project.
 Gaudí had designed a church to be entirely integrated with nature, following the concepts he held regarding architecture as an organic structure.
 La crypt at Güell’s Colony served as a test bed in which to experiment with new structural solutions invented by him and which he later applied to works like the Holy Family.